nickdesaulniers/find_symbol/README.md

 I frequently have this problem when linking `<archive>(<file>):<mangled symbol> undefined reference to <unmangled symbol>`.
-This tool just finds which object, given a list, defines the given symbol so I can link against it.
+Finds which object references/defines a symbol given the symbol and list of objects/directories.

 Example linker error:
 ```